-N.B.-Names of persons arc generally indexed under the Christian name, except in a few cases of titles, or where the surname has by custom become far the better known of the two.
-A good many unimportant names of places and persons are altogether omitted from this index.
+N.B.-Names of persons are generally indexed under the Christian name, except in a few cases of titles, or where the surname has by custom become far the better known of the two.
+Some unimportant names of places and persons are altogether omitted from this index.